CardinalKit/cardinalkit-docs/src/2-web-dashboard/2-surveys.md

 <img src="./images/surveys/3-form.png" alt="drawing" width="750"/>

-### - Add a Question
+### - Adding Questions To Your Survey

-to add a question click on add question and select the type of question you want to add
+To add a question, click on *Add Question* and select the type of question you want to add.

-All questions have a unique identifier and question text

 <img src="./images/surveys/4-addquestion.png" alt="drawing" width="450"/>

-### - Create a Form
+### - Creating a Multi-Question Form

-To create a form click on add question and in the selectable list (Type Of Question) locate the option form.
+You can embed multiple questions into a single form.
+To create a form, click on *Add question* and in the dropdown list (Select the type of question) choose the *form* option.

 <img src="./images/surveys/5-select.png" alt="drawing" width="750"/>

-Enter the title and a description, the identifier will be a unique id that will serve to distinguish the questions in the database.
+Enter a title, unique identifier, and description for the form.
+The identifier will be used to distinguish this form in the database.

-You can add all the questions you need by clicking on the Add Form question button and selecting the type of question
+You can multiple questions to the form by clicking on the *Add Form Question* button, then selecting the type of question you wish to add, and repeating until you have added all the questions you need.

-To add questions to a form, click on add form question.

 ## 2. Survey Types